nancologist/vhs-kurse/README.md

     * Style the course-cards.
     * Add Search Side-Drawer.
     * Add "Load-More" BTN : So when the User clicks on it, 5 more courses get loaded.
+    * Detail-BTN on the Course-Cards and Creating DetailedCourse CMP with all the details of the course.
+    * Add a nice page 404!
+    * Einen angebrachten Text für die Home-Seite.

 * __Priority: Low__
     * Add Images to course-cards